AlchemyCMS/alchemy_cms/README.md

     bundle install
     bundle exec rake alchemy:install

 ### Note:

-You may encounter errors relating to 'uninitialized constant': e.g.
-'Alchemy::Engine::NonStupidDigestAssets' or 'User'.
-Please add the following lines to your Gemfile:
+By default alchemy does not contain a **user model** If you've got an **own user model** you are free to add yours.
+If not you can use the default **user model** by adding the following line to your Gemfile:

     gem 'non-stupid-digest-assets', github: 'tvdeyen/non-stupid-digest-assets', branch: 'whitelist'
     gem 'alchemy-devise', github: 'magiclabs/alchemy-devise', branch: 'master'